The donor operation: before, during and after

-Once the function of each of the potential donor’s kidneys is determined, a decision can be made about which kidney is most suitable for donation.
-If one of a donor’s two kidneys works better than the other, the weaker kidney is usually used for donation.
-But if one of the kidneys is much weaker than the other, the donor may not be able to proceed with the operation.
+Once the function of each of your kidneys is determined, a decision can be made about which kidney is most suitable for donation.
+If one of your two kidneys works better than the other, the weaker kidney is usually used for donation, leaving you with the strongest kidney.
+But if one of the kidneys is much weaker than the other, you may not be able to proceed with the operation.

 An ECG test, usually carried out in a hospital’s cardiology department, is done to ensure that a person’s heart is healthy and functioning properly.
 Several small electrosensitive pads are attached to a person’s chest, arms and legs for a few minutes (a completely painless procedure) to monitor the electrical activity of the heart.
 Sometimes, extra tests will be done, such as an exercise (treadmill) ECG test or an ultrasound of the heart (echocardiogram).

 All donors will have an X-ray of their chest to make sure their heart and lungs appear healthy.

 As well as making sure that you is healthy enough to give a kidney, the doctors will have to make sure that there is no risk to the recipient from receiving a donated kidney.
 Female donors will be asked to make sure they are up to date with cervical smears and, if over 50 years old, with mammogram screening.
 Male donors will have a blood test for their prostate and may need to undergo a further examination.

 Finding out about test results